AppliedMechanics/AMfe/002_Python/docs/notes.rst

 General Notes on the amfe finite element code
 =============================================
 The amfe finite element toolbox has the goal to provide a fast to develop, simple and out of the box usable finite element library for use in research.
 Therefore the focus is on flexibility to adapt the code to new problems and to easily implement a new method and not on runtime performance.
+In the future, maybe some element formulations should be implemented in a fast, compiled language as `Cython <http://www.cython.org>`_, FORTRAN or C. By now, the amfe code is fully written in Python.

 Indexing:
 """""""""

 There is a conflict in different ecosystems, which indexing style is better: starting a list with index 0 or with index 1.
-Both sides have different advantages and shortcomings; The main issue is, that the workflow in amfe has canges in indexing incorporated.
+Both sides have different advantages and shortcomings; The main issue is, that the workflow in amfe has changes in indexing incorporated.
 They show up when the indexing style changes.
 So there are following indexing-ecosystems:

 Index starts with 0: